salatfreak/pyromaniac/README.md

 # ❤️ Charityware ❤️
 *Pyromaniac* is charityware.
 It is GPL licensed and you may therefore freely use and modify it without charge.
-It would however be great if you took a minute to consider your power to fundamentally change other peoples lives for the better.
+It would however be great if you took a minute to consider your power to fundamentally change other people's lives for the better.

-You can [restore a persons eyesight][sight] for half a weeks pay or [save a child from getting malaria][malaria] for a third of an hourly wage.
+You can [restore a person's eyesight][sight] for half a week's pay or [save a child from getting malaria][malaria] for a third of an hourly wage.
 Contributing to [non-human animal focused charities][animals] is plausibly even orders of magnitude more effective, since our society brutalizes them in such